tobijdc/guessthesc2pro/content/easy-mode.md

 layout = "easy-mode"
 +++

-Guess the SC2 Pro out of the all time Top 300 highest earners.
+Guess the SC2 Pro out of the all time top 300 highest earners.

 You get all his information upfront, but what is his tag?
 You have 5 guesses.